bmwoolf/Frances/README.md

 # Frances
 A closed-loop metabolic pathway optimizer

-`optimize(target_molecule)`: optimize a microbial production loop for a specfiic target molecule
+`optimize(target_molecule)`: optimize a microbial production loop for a specific target molecule